johnymontana/johnymontana.github.io/_posts/2015-12-14-crawling-public-api-neo4j.md

 ---
 layout: post
-title: Crawling APIs Using Neo4j - Building The Wookieepedia Graph
+title: Crawling APIs Using Neo4j - Building The Star Wars Graph
 introtext: A common task when working with data from APIs is crawling the API and inserting the results in a database.
 In this example we'll import data into Neo4j by crawling a public API, building a graph in Neo4j as we go along.
 We'll use Neo4j as a queuing mechanism to store URLs for placeholder resources waiting to be fetched.
 mainimage: /public/img/swapi.png
 ---